McChicken (McDonald's) (1 Serving) and Chicken Nuggets (1 Nugget)

 How to consume Chicken Nuggets, Mc Chicken without glucose spikes

-Drink plenty of water before and during your meal to help with digestion and prevent dehydration, which can affect blood sugar levels.
+Drink plenty of water before and during your meal.
+This can help regulate your blood sugar levels and improve digestion.

 Find Glucose response for your favourite foods